mfelice/lttc2024/README.md

 https://undetectable.ai/ (paid)

 ### Task III
-Can LLMs score texts by their CEFR level?
+Can an LLM score texts by their CEFR level?
 Is it accurate?
 How can you make it better?

 ## Text to image